hasura/graphql-engine/docs/graphql/manual/remote-schemas/index.rst

 .. admonition:: Nomenclature

    Top-level node names need to be unique across all merged schemas (*case-sensitive match*).
     Types with the *exact same name and structure* will be merged.
-But types with *same name but different structure* will result in type conflicts.
+But types with the *same name but different structure* will result in type conflicts.

 How to add a remote schema